The Wave Arizona: Everything you need to know

 There is just something mesmerizing about this incredible piece of sandstone – the smooth, flowing shape and striking red and yellow stripes that people find intrinsically beautiful.
 Like a brilliant rainbow or an ocean sunset, every human grasps the allure.
-Limiting entry to 20 people per day allows a quiet, high quality outdoor experience where each visitor can truly take in the natural wonder, escape the ever-growing crowds of nearby national parks, and start to ponder life’s deeper questions.
+Requiring limited permits allows a quiet, high quality outdoor experience where each visitor can truly take in the natural wonder, escape the ever-growing crowds of nearby national parks, and start to ponder life’s deeper questions.

 What’s the history of the Wave permit lottery?

 The Wave remained largely unknown except by a few Arizona cowboys and southern Utah locals until the 1980s.
 In the ‘80s, more people began to discover The Wave, but they only shared the secret with others whom they could trust not to publicize the magnificent feature.

 In the late ‘80s, a permit system was put into place which would issue free permits to 8 visitors per day with no more than 4 in a group.
 This occurred after the Paria Canyon Vermilion Cliffs Wilderness Area was designated by Congress as part of a larger wilderness bill in 1984.

 In the 1990s, a European film crew illegally produced a video of the area, increasing interest among foreign visitors, and several guidebooks also began to publish information about the Wave.